YottaDB/YDBDoc/ProgrammersGuide/langfeat.rst

 Some key considerations for writing application code between TSTART and TCOMMIT are as follows:

-* Do not use BREAK, CLOSE, JOB, OPEN, READ, USE, WRITE, LOCK, HANG, and ZSYSTEM as they violate the ACID principal of Isolation.
+* Avoid BREAK, CLOSE, JOB, OPEN, READ, USE, WRITE, LOCK, HANG, ZSYSTEM, and external calls as they can violate the ACID principal of Isolation.
 Using these commands inside a transaction may lead to longer than usual response time, high CPU utilization, repeat execution due to transaction restart, and/or TPNOTACID messages in the operator log.
 If application logic requires their use, put them before TSTART or after TCOMMIT so that they do not interfere with the transaction processing mechanism.
+For example, placing a LOCK before TSTART and releasing it after TCOMMIT provides an additional application layer of serialization for the transaction code.
+If the use case requires one or more non-ACID operation within a transaction, condition them on 0=$TRESTART on every path through transaction logic so they only process once, and never while holding a database critical section.
+If the use case requires a one-to-one relationship between a non-ACID action and a transaction, use TROLLBACK, typically with TRESTART and/or error handling to align them, but be aware this risks a "live-lock" pathology where the action consumes a disproportionate amount of resources while attempting to complete over an extended period.
+Certain external calls, e.g., to compute mathematical results based on values read from a database, are a special case of code that will need to be part of transaction logic.
+In such cases, make the calls as efficient as possible, and eschew external interaction in them, especially with files and networks.

 * Keep your transaction code "pure" .
 By "pure" we mean that you restrict code to only perform database updates (SET, MERGE, and so on).
 The primary purpose of a YottaDB transaction is to perform database updates that commit in entirety or do not commit at all.
 Perform external interaction like invoking an external call before or after the transaction.